There are some classic cocktails with names so weird that you wouldn’t think to make them at home. But I implore you to not skip them!

 - 1 oz. fresh squeezed lemon juice

-- A few drops of Absinthe (or you can spray it like I noted in the post above.
-This is NOT optional, it adds so much to this drink!)
+- A few drops of Absinthe (or you can spray it as I noted in the post).

-- Strain in to a low ball glass.
+- Strain into a low ball or coupe glass.

-- Spritz the top of the cocktail with Absinthe (unless you have added it to the shaker already).
+- Spritz the top of the cocktail with Absinthe (or skip if you don't have)

 While the Absinthe adds a really nice touch of flavor to the drink, it's not a make or break situation.
 If you don't already have it on your home bar, you can skip it.
 Or consider buying an airplane sized bottle at your local liquor store.